Important changes to planning law are taking effect as the Planning and Development Act 2024 is being commenced on a phased basis.

 Planning Decisions and Appeals

-Please note that the information contained within this webpage relates specifically to a standard application for planning permission.
-For more complex applications we recommend that you seek advice from your local planning authority.
-Your local planning authority is the city or county council with responsibility for making decisions on planning applications for the area where your site is located.
+This information applies to a standard planning application.
+For more complex applications, you should contact your local planning authority, which is the city or county council responsible for planning decisions in the area where your site is located.

 Disclaimer